Rooster (song): In other media

-"Rooster" is used as the entrance music for New York Yankees pitcher Carlos Rodón and Philadelphia Phillies star pitcher Zack Wheeler at Yankees and Phillies home games, respectively.
+"Rooster" is used as the entrance music for New York Yankees pitcher Carlos Rodón, Boston Red Sox pitcher Garrett Crochet and Philadelphia Phillies star pitcher Zack Wheeler at Yankees, Red Sox, and Phillies home games, respectively.
 It was also used by UFC fighter Tim Kennedy.

-The song would also be used for the first trailer for Black Phone 2 (2025).
+The song would also be used for the end credits of Terminator: Salvation (2009), and for the first trailer for Black Phone 2 (2025).